The system can send automatic Reminder Emails.

-Unfortunately, I can't use my TogetherAuction email server to send mail on your behalf.
+Unfortunately, I can't use my own email account to send mail on your behalf.
 Instead, I'll need you to setup/create a mailbox account with your own mail server - something like email@example.com. (or pick an existing one to send from).
 We'll be using it to send mail only.
-I've found most email systems only permit accounts from the same host to be marked as "from" that host - it does allow for some minor variation such as anyOtherName@samehostbut it's considered 'forgery' to set the sender as being from another host as I've been trying to do.
-So that means you'll need to share with me the email configuration for that new account - as if you were setting up a new person with Microsoft Outlook Express or some similar mail client to be a church employee.
-I need the following items:
+Most email systems only permit accounts from the same host (the @someplace.xxx) to be marked as "from" that host - so it's OK to send email as "firstname.lastname@example.org" when logged in to the "email@example.com" email server, but I can't send that same mail from mysite.com.
+So that's the reason we have to go to all this effort.

 That last one is especially important so when folks reply, that's who the mail will go to - we use a mailing list for that so that we all see such replies, usually asking for some kind of help from auction team.

 Also, gmail added a new setting you have to allow if that's your provider - it's called "Allow Less secure apps" - google for it and you'll see how to turn it on for your auction_agent account.

 You may need to forward this to some technical person who administers yourhost.org email - I'd be happy to talk to them.

 Once that is all setup, you'll be able to use the system to send out a test 'marketing' email to check that everything is working.
 Lookup your own member internal id and use that at the top on the 'send now' page.
 You can ignore all the other email recipient categories that will be going away soon: